Seasonal Lending Program

 The interest rate charged on seasonal credit loans is a floating market rate comprised of the average of the federal funds rate and the rate on three-month CDs rounded to the nearest five basis points.
 The interest rate is reset every two weeks and applies to all outstanding seasonal credit loans.

 There are no commitment fees, stock purchase requirements, prepayment penalties, or other expenses or penalties involved in setting up and maintaining a seasonal line of credit.

 How to Contact Us

 1The Reserve Bank in your District may have additional information, including application forms, available on this website.
-Please visit your Reserve Bank's Contacts & Resources page for more information.
+Please contact your local Reserve Bank for additional information.